 Link to exact location:

-Sundar met Dorothy Cotelle Clarke at UCB, where she was pursuing a career in Spanish.
+Sundar Shadi met Dorothy Clotelle Clarke at UC Berkeley, where she was studying Spanish.
 They married in 1934.
 Dorothy continued her studies and became a professor of Spanish at Berkeley.
-Sundar and Dorothy had three daughters: Zilpha Tedforda Shadi (Mrs George Roland Paganelli), Ramona Rhea Shadi (Mrs William Walter Miller) and Verna Carol Shadi.
+Sundar and Dorothy had three daughters: Zilpha Tedforda Shadi (Mrs. George Roland Paganelli), Ramona Rhea Shadi (Mrs. William Walter Miller) and Verna Carol Shadi.
 They built and lived in their home on the Arlington in El Cerrito.
 The girls attended local schools and graduated from the University of California at Berkeley.
 Sundar Shadi became a citizen in 1948.
-Although he didn't pursue his profession as a pomotologist, he did continue his interest in the science.
-He published research about subtropical horticulture and became an elected member of professional honor sciences: Phi Sigma Biological Society and the Society of Subtropical Horticulturists.
-When he retired, he was able to spend more time with the thousands of flowers he loved at the family home at on the Arlington, in El Cerrito, and start what would turn into a virtuoso seasonal sculpture garden.
+Although he didn't pursue his profession as a pomologist, he did continue his interest in the science.
+He published research about subtropical horticulture and became an elected member of professional honor societies, including Phi Sigma Biological Sciences Honor Society.
+When he retired, he was able to spend more time with the thousands of flowers he loved at the family home at on the Arlington, and start what would turn into a virtuoso seasonal sculpture garden.